Groq API Python Tutorial: Building Chatbot with Fastest Free AI for Beginners

 • Python 3.x

-• groq
+• groq (official Groq Python SDK)

-• requests
+• requests (for HTTP requests)

-• Create an API Key
+• Generate Your Groq API Key

-3. Copy and save the API Key!
+3. Copy and save your API key somewhere safe.

 pip install groq python-dotenv requests

-• Configure Environment Variable
+• Configure Your Environment Variables

 GROQ_API_KEY=your_api_key